deanwampler/AkkaWebSampleExercise/README.md

 In `MongoDBDataStore.scala`, which interacts with MongoDB, there is a mixture of `mongo-scala-driver` code and the standard Mongo Java driver.
 This could be cleaned up substantially.
 For example, I want to replace this code with  [Casbah](http://github.com/novus/casbah).

+## Simplify?

+The server-side code is more complex than it needs to be.
+I was experimenting with ideas...

+## Testing

+The testing of the server-side Scala code is pretty good.
+The testing of the web-tier JavaScript is non-existent.

 # Notes

 ## Global Configuration